Relativistic entanglement in muon decay: Acknowledgements

 \section{Acknowledgements}

-The authors are thankful to D. Boyanovsky, P. Girotti, P.C. de Holanda, F. Navarra, A. Saa and D. Vanzella for useful discussions.
-FCS thanks CAPES (Brazil) for his PhD grant.
+The authors are thankful to D. Boyanovsky, P. Girotti, P. C. de Holanda, F. Navarra, A. Saa and D. Vanzella for useful discussions.
+FCS thanks FAPESP (SP, Brazil) for his PhD grant 2024/19103-9.
 SC is partially supported by CNPq (Brazil) with grant 308518/2023-3.

 \thebibliography{99}

 R. Horodecki, P. Horodecki, M. Horodecki and K. Horodecki, Rev. Mod.
 Phys. {\bf 81}, 865 (2009).

 J. Tiomno and J. A. Wheeler, Rev. Mod.
 Phys. {\bf 21}, 144 (1949).